juanfont/headscale/README.md

 ```

 To get a certificate automatically via [Let's Encrypt](https://letsencrypt.org/), set `tls_letsencrypt_hostname` to the desired certificate hostname.
 This name must resolve to the IP address(es) Headscale is reachable on (i.e., it must correspond to the `server_url` configuration parameter).
 The certificate and Let's Encrypt account credentials will be stored in the directory configured in `tls_letsencrypt_cache_dir`.
 If the path is relative, it will be interpreted as relative to the directory the configuration file was read from.
 The certificate will automatically be renewed as needed.
 The default challenge type HTTP-01 requires that Headscale listens on port 80 for the Let's Encrypt automated validation, in addition to whatever port is configured in `listen_addr`.
 Alternatively, `tls_letsencrypt_challenge_type` can be set to `TLS-ALPN-01`.
 In this configuration, Headscale must be reachable via port 443, but port 80 is not required.

+### Policy ACLs

+Headscale implements the same policy ACLs as Tailscale.com, adapted to the self-hosted environment.

+For instance, instead of referring to users when defining groups you must
+ use namespaces (which are the equivalent to user/logins in Tailscale.com).

+Please check https://tailscale.com/kb/1018/acls/, and `./tests/acls/` in this repo for working examples.

 ## Disclaimer